AltSysrq/neo2-variants/README.md

 Unshifted       â-7531902468à
 ```

-Both variants also bind exclamation point to F24 so that the Yubikey can type it.
+Both variants also bind exclamation point to F24 so that the Yubikey can type
+it.

+Both variants alter Shift+`.` to still produce `.` instead of `•`.

 US Variant
 ----------